sackn/diffeq/hyperbolics.md

 We found that the two following hyperobolic definition (equation 11 and equation 12)
 $$cosh(x) = \frac{e^{x} + e^{-x}}{2}  \qquad sinh(x)=\frac{e^{x} - e^{-x}}{2}  \qquad \square$$

 ---
 ## Extra: Integral of $sec(x)$ and $sec^3(x)$$

+Most of these intgrals are pretty fast.
+If its too fast there are a bunch of places that explain the exact same thing.

 ### Integral of sec(x)
+Note: If you don't understand partial fractions I would recommend watching some video on it prior

 I'm going to do the integral of $sec(x)$ becuase the integral of $sec^3(x)$ involves you also solving $sec(x)$.
 We have the integral:
 $$\int sec(x)(dx)$$
 Alternatively,